-The ODEP process has evolved and been refined since 2002 for Hips with a similar approach used for knee since 2014 and it is now well established.
-ODEP for shoulders and revision hips are under development but the aim is that the process should essentially be the same.
+The ODEP process has evolved and been refined since 2002 for Hips with a similar approach used for Knees since 2014 and Shoulders since 2017, so it is now well established.
+ODEP for revision hips is under development but the aim is that the process should essentially be the same.

 Manufacturers who want to have ODEP benchmarks download the submission form from the ODEP website and begin by completing the front sheet which includes prosthesis details, technical design features, design history and the requested benchmark before going on to the rest of it.
 For the second sheet they will need data from registries, peer reviewed papers, podium presentations or posters.
 Sometimes in house data is acceptable (please see data sources under ODEP explained to manufacturers).
 Manufacturers should use separate forms for each data submission.

 It is very important that all the cells (questions) are completed.
 It is also important that note is made of the hospitals where the replacement is used.
 The section on product codes must be completed to include the products descriptor and ODEP need to be sure that all the product codes coming under a particular brand name have the same pedigree and were all introduced at the same time.
 There is ample space in the comments section for manufacturers to explain, comment etc.